 Don't conduct any sexually related Internet activities on company time.
 In most jurisdictions your employer has the right to access your computer's files at any time, to monitor your web surfing and to read your e-mails.
 Most company's will tolerate a little web surfing and e-mailing for personal business, but have zero tolerance for sexually related material, as it's considered inappropriate in a work setting.
 Depending on your company's policy, if you're caught punishment can be anything from a reprimand to dismissal.

 If you're going to partake of matters sexual via e-mail, you should use an e-mail address that is separate from your regular work and home e-mail addresses and that doesn't include your real name as a part of the address.
 You can set up a separate free e-mail account with any number of Web-based e-mail services.

-If you have high-speed Internet access such as DSL or cable-modem, your computer is a target for hackers.
-Make sure you either turn on your Windows Firewall or install a third-party firewall.
+Your computer is a target for hackers.
+Make sure you either turn on your operating system firewall or install a third-party firewall.

-For more information, see Microsoft's Protect Your PC site.
+For more information, see Microsoft's Safety and Security Center.